HTTPArchive/almanac.httparchive.org/src/content/en/2024/third-parties.md

   )
 }}

-Figure 7 provides the breakdown of the depth of the inclusion chain of the analyzed websites.
 The median depth of the inclusion chains is 3.4 of the inclusion chains are of length > 1, which means that they indirectly include at least one third party on the page.
 Notably, 14% of the inclusion chains are of length > 5.
 The inclusion chain with the highest depth has a length of 2,930.

 {{
 figure_markup(
   image="median_depth_categories.png",
-  caption="Median depth of different categories of websites", description="Bar chart showing the median depth of different categories and all.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSiKVwcJsvW7J6Kq7hxRDG84Z5-tq7N1fm1ytH7qKI5Ws6hzFmDF2G-UD5cDMjG_3QXihAXaZUMRJt9/pubchart?oid=186961190&format=interactive", sheets_gid="1274132728",
+  caption="Median depth of different categories of websites.", description="Bar chart showing the median depth of different categories and all.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSiKVwcJsvW7J6Kq7hxRDG84Z5-tq7N1fm1ytH7qKI5Ws6hzFmDF2G-UD5cDMjG_3QXihAXaZUMRJt9/pubchart?oid=186961190&format=interactive", sheets_gid="1274132728",